superfly/docs/laravel/the-basics/databases.html.md

   REDIS_CACHE_DB=0
 ```
 <ul>
-<li>Set the Laravel driver to redis</li>
+<li>Set the Laravel cache driver to redis</li>
 <li>Using `REDIS_URL` should override `REDIS_HOST`, add here the `REDIS_URL` received during `fly redis create`</li>
 <li>Upstash only supports "database 0", so update your `REDIS_CACHE_DB` config to 0.
 Otherwise, you will receive an error : "SELECT` failed: ERR Only 0th database is supported!
 Selected DB: 1..."</li>
 </ul>

-Then deploy your `fly.toml` changes:
+2) Then deploy your `fly.toml` changes:
 ```cmd
 fly deploy
 ```

-Once deployment completes, you can test whether your connection is working by simply clearing your Laravel application's cache
+3) Once deployment completes, you can test whether your connection is working by simply clearing your Laravel application's cache
 ```cmd
 fly ssh console
 ```